erinxocon/tpfd/README.rst

 **TPFD** is an easy way to parse strings and execute functions depending on their contents.

-Inspired by `flask <https://github.com/mitsuhiko/flask>`_ and using `parse <https://github.com/r1chardj0n3s/parse>`_ under the hood, this allows you to decorate functions with grammar rules and if a pattern that matches one of your grammar rules is found, the function will be run with a set of keyword arguments you've specified passed to it!
+Inspired by `Flask <https://github.com/mitsuhiko/flask>`_ and using `Parse <https://github.com/r1chardj0n3s/parse>`_ under the hood, this allows you to decorate functions with grammar rules and if a pattern that matches one of your grammar rules is found, the function will be run with a set of keyword arguments you've specified passed to it!
 Great for parsing logs and executing macros on what it finds!

 Examples
 --------